 We generate revenue by providing borrowers with cash credit and merchandise credit.
 To facilitate such services, we are responsible for collecting the relevant payments from borrowers and bear the credit risk.
 The loan principals and various service and other fees receivables from providing such services are recorded as loan principal and service fee receivables on our consolidated statements of financial position.
-We record the related service fees charged to the borrowers net of incentives granted to the borrowers ratably over the life of the underlying loan using the effective interest method.
+We record the related service fees charged to the borrowers net of incentives granted to the borrowers ratably over the life of the underlying loan using the effective interest method over the borrowing period in accordance with ASC 310-10.
 Such service fees are recorded as service income in our consolidated statements of comprehensive income or (loss).